 There are several manufacturing methods for producing FRP, and the chosen technique depends on factors such as order volume, aesthetic requirements, size, and desired function.
 Common manufacturing methods include:

-Pultrusion is a technique that uses a series of rollers to pull braided or woven strands of fiber into a resin bath to infuse them with polymer.
+Pultrusion is a technique that uses a series of rollers to pull strands or mats of fiber into a resin bath to infuse them with polymer.
 The fiberglass strands are passed through a heated die which, cures the resin around the fibers to produce an FRP profile with a consistent cross-section shape ready for cutting into any length.
 This energy-efficient process is eco-friendly, affordable, and produces minimal waste.
 It is the desired method for continuous manufacturing and rapid production.

 Vacuum infusion is often the most cost-effective option for creating large parts including boat hulls, wind turbine blades and bridges.
 During the process, dry fiber materials are placed into a shaped mold and covered with a sealing plastic.
 Once the reinforcement materials are under complete vacuum conditions, precisely positioned tubes introduce liquid polymer resin into the mold.
 Though more time-consuming than other methods, vacuum infusion is a more customizable process that creates a maximum fiber-to-resin ratio. and produce large, high-strength FRP panels.